 Knowing the context for data collecting and model inference is required to make informed preprocessing and augmentation decisions.

-Image augmentation creates new training examples out of existing training data.
-It’s impossible to truly capture an image that accounts for every real world scenario a model may encompass.
-Adjusting existing training data to generalize to other situations allows the model to learn from a wider array of situations.
+Augmenting existing training data to generalize to other situations allows the model to learn from a wider array of situations.

 This is particularly important when collected datasets may be small.
 A deep learning model will (over)fit to the examples shown in training, so creating variation in the input images enables generation of new, useful training examples.

-What Preprocessing and Augmentation Steps Should Be Used?
+What Image Preprocessing Steps Should I Use?